hyperledger/fabric/docs/nodeSDK/app-overview.md

  * invoke - to execute a chaincode function which changes the state of the *blockchain database*;
  * query - to execute a chaincode function which may return state information related to the *blockchain database*.

 The **SDK** also interacts with a **Membership Services** process.
-In fact, if security is enabled in the Peer (strongly recommended), the Node.js client SDK must interact with Membership Services first in order to retrieve *credentials* which are then used to interact with the Peer.
-These *credentials* consist of certificates as described in [Membership Services](membership-services.md).
+In fact, if security is enabled in the Peer (strongly recommended), the Node.js client SDK must interact with Membership Services first in order to retrieve credential certificates which are then used to interact with the Peer.

 The interaction with the Membership Services consists of:

- * register - to indicate a new user to the blockchain
+ * register - to invite a new user to the blockchain
  * enroll - to get access to the blockchain

 <a name="webApp"></a>